 A Rebel Queens live show is a fully immersive experience.
 Their professional musicianship and devil-may-care stage presence pours in to each song on their set list with soaring-yet-gritty vocals, brilliantly crafted guitar solos, tight harmonies, and long smooth instrumentals from a talented rhythm section.
 Whether performing in a small-town dive or a large festival, whether interpreting a classic tune or performing an original, Rebel Queens is all in.

-The EP’s single, "Hey Yeah" is a bad ass classic-rock influenced anthem that calls upon nature to “Save my soul.”
+The EP’s single, "Hey Yeah" is a bad ass classic-rock influenced anthem that poses existential questions while looking to nature to “Save my soul.”
 The song is an expression of self-acceptance despite the unknown.
 The “Hey Yeah” music video was filmed on the street and childhood home of Tiffany (lead vox).
 The video features a variety of characters and their chosen wild rides.
 Which, to the viewer's delight, is mostly attractive classic cars & motorcycles.
 The "Hey Yeah" music video is featured in City Pages best local music videos of 2019.